zsketchy/humanOSlite/README.md

-# The Five
+# The Five Principles

 ## Why?

-This repository contains an ever-evolving but clearly versioned essence of "rules" for how to live a good life as a human being.
+This repository contains an ever-evolving but clearly versioned essence of "principles" for how to live a good life as a human being.

 It aims to be as consistent as possible with all religious and philosophical belief systems, targeting a robust and universal system of rules when intertwined as a set.

 It makes no comment on spirituality, but is fully open to being interpreted as so due to its targeted universality.

-Click the `rules.txt` to view the list.
+Click the `principles.txt` to view the list.

 # How to contribute